dslatkin/dotfiles/README.md

    - Reapply `.profile` which runs on login shell inits by either restarting your computer or re-runing it with `~/. .profile`
 3. `brew install chezmoi`
-   - Chezmoi for dotfile manage
+   - Chezmoi for dotfile management
-   - Age for encryption of dotfiles
+   - Age for encryption of secrets
 4. `chezmoi init dslatkin/dotfiles --apply`

 VS Code Settings: